strangerstudios/force-first-last/readme.txt

 === Force First and Last Name as Display Name ===
-Contributors: strangerstudios, kimannwall
+Contributors: andrewza, strangerstudios
 Tags: display name, user, force, first name, last name Requires at least: 5.2
-Tested up to: 6.4.1
+Tested up to: 6.7
-Stable tag: 1.2.1
+Stable tag: 1.2.2

 Force the user field "display_name" to be set as the user's first and last name.